MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

-- **`spatialrels` SQL** (the ever/always wrapper *file*) is generated for the **cast-delegated families** (h3 262, quadbin 362, npoint 320) via the `subtypes:` `spatialrels` behaviour — a cell-boundary→`tgeometry` cast for h3/quadbin, a `tnpoint::tgeompoint::tgeometry` cast for npoint. cbuffer 212, pose 112 and rgeo 170 stay hand — even though their underlying **C** ever/always kernel dispatch is generated (next bullet).
+- **`spatialrels` SQL** (the ever/always wrapper *file*) is generated for the **cast-delegated families** (h3 262, quadbin 362, npoint 320) via the `subtypes:` `spatialrels` behaviour — a cell-boundary→`tgeometry` cast for h3/quadbin, a `tnpoint::tgeompoint` cast for npoint. cbuffer 212, pose 112 and rgeo 170 stay hand — even though their underlying **C** ever/always kernel dispatch is generated (next bullet).
+  ⛔ A family whose VALUES are positions carries `point_target: true`, the additive flag (`DEFAULT_FALSE_FLAGS`) whose `-- @IFNOT point_target` guards leave it the matrix its temporal geometry point target declares: `eContains`/`aContains` and `eCovers`/`aCovers` take the geometry first only, and `eTouches`/`aTouches` have no direction between two values of the family.
+A cell-index family, whose value is a boundary polygon, omits the flag and keeps all three directions.
 - **`spatialfuncs` and `distance`** are generated for no family — no template exists; hand everywhere.
 - **`boxops`** (the box-cast `.in.sql` file holding `spans`/`splitNSpans`/